arrow_back

 Day 8

-Embark on the legendary Ring of Kerry, a 170-kilometer route filled with charming villages, dramatic bays, and valley landscapes.
-Stop in scenic Portmagee for a fresh seafood lunch or indulge your sweet tooth at Skellig Chocolate located along the Skellig Ring.
-Pause at Kerry Cliffs for a different perspective compared to the Cliffs of Moher, enjoying the coastal panoramas before settling in for another night in County Kerry.
+Set out on the renowned Ring of Kerry, a 170-kilometer route featuring picturesque villages, dramatic bays, and scenic valleys.
+Stop in Portmagee for a fresh seafood lunch or satisfy your sweet tooth at Skellig Chocolate along the Skellig Ring.
+Visit the Kerry Cliffs for a different perspective from the Cliffs of Moher, taking in expansive coastal panoramas.
+Settle in for another overnight stay in County Kerry.

-Portmagee recently won acclaim as Ireland’s friendliest tourist town.
+Portmagee was recently honored as Ireland’s friendliest tourist town, reflecting its welcoming spirit.

 Meals: Breakfast